oracle-livelabs/oci/apps-cloud-adventure-cio/04-extend-more/extend-more.md

    ![Navigate to Procurement Self-Service Requisitions](images/poimage007.jpg)
 <br>

 8. You're going to purchase a couple of pieces of equipment for your office space.
-You need a headset for phonecalls and a new printer.
+You need a headset for phone calls and a new printer.
 So, let's see what's available.

    > Click the **Office Technology** tile on the bottom right.